Inbibo/shift_docs/docs/reference/plugins/developing_custom_plugins.md

 ## Writing a Plugin Class

-The Plugin widget class instances will always be parented to the Shift Main Window so a good starting point to look at the API index can be the `shift.ui.widgets.main.ShiftWindow` class to understand how to access objects like: the current board, the current workflow, its operators or workflow variables.
+The Plugin widget class instances will always be parented to Shift's Main Window.
+This facilitates access to objects like the current board, the current workflow, operators, or workflow variables.
+To learn more about how to integrate a custom Plugin into Shift, please refer to Shift's API, especially to the application's main widget `shift.ui.widgets.main.ShiftWindow`.

 Shift's native plugins code, together with a template file can be found in the `shift/plugins` folder.
 These should serve as a reference for implementing your custom logic and integrating it correctly inside Shift.